ant-design/ant-design-mobile/docs/guide/quick-start.en.md

 ## Playground

-If you don't want to configure your environment locally, you can also try it directly on [codesandbox](https://codesandbox.io/s/antd-mobile-snrxr?file=/package.json).
+If you don't want to configure your environment locally, you can also try it directly on [codesandbox](https://codesandbox.io/s/antd-mobile-snrxr?file=/package.json) or [stackblitz](https://stackblitz.com/edit/antd-mobile?file=index.tsx).

 ## Discussion Groups